cortexrd/Knack-Toolkit-Library/README.md

 -   **onFieldValueChanged**: Callback to your app to process value change events for Dropdowns and Calendars.
 Driven by processFieldChanged function.
 More field types will be added eventually.
 -   **getFieldFromDescription**: Returns an object with the field ID and view ID of a field containing specified text in its description.
 -   **getFieldDescription**: Returns the description text from the field ID parameter.
+-   **getFieldIdFromLabel**: Returns the field ID with the specified view and label.
+The label is the one displayed, not the field's real name.
+Exact match as option.
+-   **getFieldKeywords**: Returns the keywords for the specified field ID.

 ### Adding keywords to a field’s description to trigger features